senocular/senocular.github.com/articles/js_private_parts.md

 Each class maintains an internal list of their private method and accessor functions so that they can be assigned to instances when initialized.
 While public methods and accessors can be accessed prior to any instance being created through a class's `prototype`, it is not possible to access private members without first creating an instance.

-Because inheritance doesn't apply to private members, static private members are not able to be inherited by subclasses.
+Given that inheritance doesn't apply to private members, static private members are not able to be inherited by subclasses.

 ```javascript
 class ExampleClass {